adam-hanna/pngCipher/README.md

 For now, the input string must be limited to the set of characters defined by the 256 ASCII code table.

 ## WHY?!
 You might be asking yourself, "Why in the world would anyone want to use this?!"
 Some mediums of communication don't allow users to attach zipfiles.
-A good example is SMS.
-However, most SMS WILL allow users to send / receive images.
+A good example is MMS.
+However, MMS WILL allow users to send / receive images.

 Also, I got bored on a Friday afternoon...